 - Generic drugs will be covered at 63%, reducing your shared costs to 37%.

-- Standard initial deductibles will increase from $405 to $415 a month.
+- Standard initial deductibles are projected to increase from $405 to $415 a month.

-- After you reach the the $5,100, you’re eligible for catastrophic coverage.
+- After you reach the $5,100, you become eligible for catastrophic coverage.
 At that point both your generic and brand drug purchases will be covered at 95%.